-1. Cost of Sending: The cost to set up a SMTP website is very small, being that all you need is an email server and some bandwidth and you are up and running.
+1. Cost of Sending: The cost to set up an SMTP website is very small, being that all you need is an email server and some bandwidth and you are up and running.
 This makes SMTP websites a dime a dozen and notorious for being used to generate text message SPAM.
-On the other hand, the costs to set up a SMPP website is much greater in terms of both invested time and capital.
+On the other hand, the costs to set up an SMPP website are much greater in terms of both invested time and capital.
 To start the process of being approved for SMPP messaging a company must go through a 6-8 week approval process, in which carriers rigorously test the product to make sure it meets all the required standards.
-In addition to this, the company must also partnership with an aggregator who will charge them connection, set-up and most importantly, a per message fee to send each text message.
+In addition to this, the company must also partnership with an aggregator who will charge them connection, setup, and most importantly, a per-message fee to send each text message.

 4. Reliability: What happens when a carrier changes their email domain that you send SMTP messages to?
 One sure thing is that they won’t tell you about these changes and all of a sudden your messages won’t be reaching their intended recipients.
-When you send messages via SMPP, your connection will always be the same because websites utilizing SMPP have a direct connections to the carriers which doesn’t require us knowing an email address.
+When you send messages via SMPP, your connection will always be the same because websites utilizing SMPP have a direct connection to the carriers which doesn’t require us to know an email address.

 5. Look & feel of messages: Plain and simple, SMTP messages look cluttered and extremely unprofessional.
 To illustrate this point, check out the image below that puts both SMPP and SMTP messages side by side for you to compare with your own eyes.

 6. No easy way to subscribe: This is the coolest part of using SMPP messaging, people can join a group directly from their own mobile phone by texting a keyword (ie – VIP, DELTAU, BBALL) to our short code number 68398.
 You will not find that with SMTP messaging.